Business Policies and Procedures Manual

 • Assessing how well the employee has efficiently and effectively contributed to fulfilling departmental and position objectives.

-• Recognizing an employee’s successful job performance and identifies opportunities for improvement in job performance.
+• Recognizing an employee’s successful job performance and identifying opportunities for improvement in job performance.

 • Properly carrying out their responsibilities to complete annual performance evaluations in accordance with this policy.
 The manager and supervisor’s position descriptions and, if applicable, performance expectations should reflect the responsibility to evaluate employees.